Centrality of $\mathrm K_2$ for Chevalley groups: a pro-group approach

 \subsection{The construction of a crossed module}

-In this section we prove the main results of the paper, namely construct the crossed module structure on the homomorphism $\mathrm{st}$ and prove the centrality of $\mathrm{K}_2$.
+In this section we prove the main results of the paper, namely we construct a crossed module structure on the homomorphism $\mathrm{st}$ and prove the centrality of $\mathrm{K}_2$.
 Let us, first, briefly recall the definition of a crossed module.

 \begin{df} Let $N$ be a group acting on itself by left conjugation.
 A group homomorphism $\varphi\colon M \to N$ is called a {\it crossed module} if one can define the action of the group $N$ on $M$ in such a way that that $\varphi$ preserves the action of $N$ and, moreover, the identity ${}^{\varphi(m)}\!m' = m m' m^{-1}$, called {\it Peiffer identity}, holds for all $m, m' \in M$. \end{df} It is an easy exercise to check that the kernel of $\varphi$ is always a central subgroup of $M$, while the image of $\varphi$ is normal in $N$.